segastep/CACI-IMG/README.md

 We would like you to write a REST API that uses the data provided and has the following endpoints:

-•	GET /search/{username} Searches the data for the specific username
+- GET /search/{username} Searches the data for the specific username
-•	GET /people Returns all people with pagination
+- GET /people Returns all people with pagination
-•	DELETE /people/{username} Delete a person
+- DELETE /people/{username} Delete a person

 ## Must Haves

-•	Create a public github repo with your server
-•	Develop the server and endpoints mentioned above with a framework of your preference
+- Develop the server and endpoints mentioned above with a framework of your preference
-•	Think carefully about data storage and scalability.
+- Think carefully about data storage and scalability.
 Determine any limitations of your server
-•	Write a few unit tests with good code coverage
+- Write a few unit tests with good code coverage

 We would like to see good practices regarding the REST API, project structure, code documentation and code organisation.
 Your server will need to be able to ingest new data and we are expecting to see good use of design patterns where needed and good security practices.